 Designer : Celia Perkins

 Bookings can be made in person, by phone or online.
 The box office (at Delph Library) is open Tuesdays 2pm–5pm; Wednesdays 2pm–7pm; Thursdays 1pm-6pm and Fridays & Saturdays from 9:30am–1pm.
 The box office at Delph Library telephone number is 01457 874644.
-Tickets must be paid for at the time of booking, and we accept payment using all major credit and debit cards.
+Tickets must be paid for at the time of booking.
 You can select your seats at the time of booking.
 Tickets are non-re-fundable.